wingify/agentredrabbit/README.md

 For every RabbitMQ queue name q we need to work on, the corresponding Redis list name is assumed as "queue:q\_redis"

+World writes to Redis queue using RPUSH, we do LPUSH, LPOP, LTRIM, LRANGE

 ## Installation

 agentredrabbit dependencies: